 Level 1: Sowing liquorice mint plants

-Liquorice mint seedlings struggle outdoors.
-They often get eaten up by snails and other pests.
+Liquorice mint seedlings struggle to emerge outdoors and are usually eaten straight away by slugs and other pests.

 Level 2 and 3: Liquorice mint seedlings